How To Test For Diabetes At Home?

 Home Testing vs Medical Testing

-It’s so easy to have a test at home, but performing regularly keeps up-to-date report on the blood sugar levels.
+It’s so easy to have a test at home, but performing regularly keeps an up-to-date report on the blood sugar levels.

 It’s unreasonable to assume that a few tests a year at the doctor’s office can give an accurate portrayal of your condition because glucose levels fluctuate throughout the day.
 However, this doesn’t mean that home tests should replace your regular preventive testing either.